 Brain; Epilepsy; Nervous System; Neurobiology; Neurosurgery; Seizures; Trauma, Nervous System

 Dr. Nihal C. de Lanerolle holds the rank of Professor of Neurosurgery and Neurobiology.
 A Fulbright Senior Scholar and Corresponding Member of the German League Against Epilepsy, he is the recipient of the higher doctoral degree of Doctor of Science from the University of Sussex, England.
 He has served as a Member of the National Institute of Mental Health study Section on "Cognitive Functional Neuroscience", as a Member of the "Sensory, Motor and Cognitive Neuroscience Fellowships Study...

 Assistant Professor of Laboratory Medicine and of Neurosurgery

 Associate Director, Clinical Chemistry Laboratory, Yale-New Haven Hospital

 Epilepsy; Immunohistochemistry; Neurosurgery; Mass Spectrometry; Medical Laboratory Science; Toxicology; Clinical Chemistry Tests

-Dorys McConnell Duberg Professor of Neurobiology and Professor of Psychology
+Dorys McConnell Duberg Professor of Neuroscience and Professor of Psychology

 Vice Director, Kavli Institute for Neuroscience